 The scholarship is endowed by Dr. John M. Reisman and his late wife, Margo Reisman.
 Dr. Reisman is an alumnus of the MSU Clinical Psychology doctoral program and an Emeritus Professor of Psychology at DePaul University in Chicago.
 Mrs. Reisman was also a proud MSU graduate in Elementary Education.

-Congratulations to the 2016 award winner, Beier Yao!
+Congratulations to the 2018 award winner, Alexandra Vazquez!

 In the spring of 2018, five of our sixth year students successfully earned their doctoral degrees!
 Congratulations to Sharon Lo, Antonia Garcia, Shannon O'Connor, Katherine Pickard, and Hans Schroder!